-The viability of the agricultural and/or rural industry requires support the employment of a rural worker is demonstrated with written justification with detailed breakdown of the duties that the rural worker is required to carry out and why these duties would require a constant presence onsite is provided.
+The viability of the agricultural and/or rural industry requiring employment of a rural worker is demonstrated with written justification providing a detailed breakdown of the duties that the rural worker is required to carry out.
+The justification should also explain why these duties would require a necessary or desirable presence onsite.
 Security alone is not a sufficient reason.